 Creativity is fundamental to successful learning.
-The aspects covered in this area of learning include art, music, dance, role-play and imaginative play.
-Being creative enables children to make connections between one area of learning and another, so extend their understanding.
-Children are also introduced to different artist work like Pointillism, Andy Goldsworth, Mondrain etc.
+The aspects covered in this area of learning include art, music, dance, role-play, and imaginative play.
+Being creative enables children to make connections between one area of learning and another, so extending their understanding.
+Children are also introduced to different artist works like Pointillism, Andy Goldsworth, Mondrian etc.

-Knowledge and Understanding Skills Attitudes To know that you can use a variety of materials to make things e.g. paint, glue, paper, clay, playdough To know that there is a variety of colours and ways to mix it To know that there are different forms of artwork from different cultures To know that their individual work will be appreciated and valued To know how to use tools for their creative work e.g. brushes, glue, spreaders, etc. To know that a variety of musical instruments make different sounds To know that they can make sounds and rhythms with their own bodies To know that their body moves in space, moves in different ways and can move to different rhythms, sound and music To take turns (cooperation) To use their gross motor skills To handle and play instruments To use their fine motor skills To concentrate and imitate To listen and experiment To compromise in order to sustain play To share ideas with others To draw and paint from observation To explore and gain competence in a variety of techniques To design a collage To print To cut and stick To appreciate For pleasure To enjoy To preserve To motivate imagination To respond to external stimuli
+Knowledge and Understanding Skills Attitudes To know that you can use a variety of materials to make things e.g., paint, glue, paper, clay, playdough.
+To know that there is a variety of colours and ways to mix it.
+To know that there are different forms of artwork from different cultures.
+To know that their individual work will be appreciated and valued.
+To know how to use tools for their creative work e.g. brushes, glue, spreaders, etc. To know that a variety of musical instruments make different sounds.
+To know that their own bodies.
+To know that their body moves in space, moves in different ways and can move to different rhythms, sound, and music.
+To take turns (cooperation) To use their gross motor skills To handle and play instruments.
+To use their fine motor skills To concentrate and imitate To listen and experiment To compromise in order to sustain play.
+To share ideas with others To draw and paint from observation.
+To explore and gain competence in a variety of techniques.
+To design a collage To cut and stick To appreciate For pleasure To enjoy To preserve To motivate imagination To respond to external stimuli

-ISLAMIC: FS 2
+ISLAMIC: